unicef/giga-meter-backend/utility/school-master-seeder/README.md

     'country_code': 'country_code',
 }
 ```
-#### NOTE: As country_code column in school table is a FOREIGN key, please make sure that correct value is passed to it else insert will fail, it accepts country iso 2 code values like IN, AF, etc.

 - DATABASE_URL: is the url of the database like <i>postgresql://username:password@localhost:5432/proco?schema=public</i>.
-- SOURCE_API: The base URL for the source API where data can be retrieved.
+- SOURCE_API_URL: The base URL for the source API where data can be retrieved.
 - SOURCE_API_TOKEN: Token for authenticating requests to the source API.
 Replace with your actual token.
 - SOURCE_API_SKIP_PARAM: The query parameter used for pagination in the source API, indicating which page of results to fetch.
 - SOURCE_API_LIMIT_PARAM: The query parameter for specifying the maximum number of results to return in a single API request.